STUDENTS Policy

 cannot be given on an alternative schedule.
 The Board of Education recognizes

-during the school day to enable them to remain in school and participate in
+illness/injury during the school day to enable them to remain in school and

-their education.
-Employees providing routine first aid according to District
+participate in their education.
+Employees providing routine first aid according

-from civil liability for administering cardiopulmonary resuscitation and other
+will be immune from civil liability for administering cardiopulmonary

-lifesaving methods in good faith and according to standard medical
+resuscitation and other lifesaving methods in good faith and according to

-recognizes that the administration of medication may be required under Section
+Education also recognizes that the administration of medication may be required

-504 of the Rehabilitation Act of 1973 and/or the Individuals with Disabilities
+under Section 504 of the Rehabilitation Act of 1973 and/or the Individuals with

-Education Act to provide a free appropriate public education for identified as
+Disabilities Education Act to provide a free appropriate public education for

 Nov.